lftoledo/CV/README.md

 ### Education:

 *   MBA - FGV -  03/2012
 *   Computer Engineering - University of St. Cecilia - 2003
 *   Data Processing Technician - High School Ateneu Santos - 1997

 ## Professional Experience

 ### Working at Delivery Hero since December 2017

-Leading a infrastructure team.
+Leading an infrastructure team.
 Migrating some companies of the holding to AWS / Kubernetes.
 Applying DevOps / SRE principles.

 ##### Lead Infrastructure Engineer (Germany)

 *   Reformulate the Sysops team and apply DevOps culture and SRE methodologies.
-*   Restructure monitoring and alerting .
+*   Restructure monitoring and alerting.
 *   Migrate from the old platform to the new environment.

 ##### System Engineer